 Few symbols have captured the Japanese imagination as much as Mount Fuji, and it’s only when one sees it in plain sight that one understands why.
 In Fujinomiya, a city located on the southwestern slopes of the mountain, its powdered peak stands resplendent, peeking through the clouds.

-Fujinomiya is typically where climbers, past, present and future start their ascend.
+Fujinomiya is typically where climbers, past, present and future start their ascent.
 For the regular travellers who may not yet be ready to scale its heights, there are two main attractions: the Mt.
 Fuji World Heritage Centre and the Fujisan Hongu Sengen Taisha Shrine, built over a thousand years ago.

 The heritage centre was designed by Shigeru Ban Architects in an inverted conical structure of latticed wood.
 A pool sits in front of the building, revealing a poetic expression of Mount Fuji reflected in a body of water.